tomjoht/tomjoht.github.io/_posts/2022/11/2022-11-28-macbeth-musk-and-the-overview.md

 We followed this with similar videos from the same for Act 2, 3, 4, and 5.
 This took 45 minutes in all, but both my daughter and I watched with full attention.
 All the pieces of *Macbeth* were assembling in place, and by the end of the videos, my daughter felt a thousand percent more confident about the assignment.
 Psycho English Teacher has a knack for stripping down complex texts and plots into easy-to-understand language and actions.
 (She would have made an excellent technical writer.)

 After this night, I never saw my daughter stressed out over the *Macbeth* assignment.
-They eventually made her way into the primary text, pulled out various quotations, and completed most of the reading log.
+They eventually made their way into the primary text, pulled out various quotations, and completed most of the reading log.
 Sadly, I don't think they ended up reading the entire text, but enough to complete the assignment and get a perfect score (50/50 while the class average was 31/50).
 When they did read the primary text, they had enough grounding from the high-level YouTube overviews that they could make sense of the text, in spite of the Shakespearean language.

 This experience confirmed the importance of the high-level overview, but it also illuminated exactly when this overview is needed: in times of complexity and length.
 In this case, the high-level overview provided a *shortcut for the reader*.
 Instead of having to slog through 200 pages of Shakespearean English and confusing plot lines, the high-level overview distilled the essential information in consumable, more efficient ways.